aashish-khub/heartsteps_project/README.md

 - **users.csv**: Demographic details of the 37 participants, including gender, age, and parental status.

 ### 2. **Data Cleaning**

-We followed the PCS (Predictability, Computability, Stability) framework to ensure data quality:
+The data cleaning process was guided by the PCS (Predictability, Computability, Stability) framework to ensure high-quality, reliable data for analysis and modeling.

+#### 2.1.
+Predictability
-- **Handling Missing Data**: Removed columns with more than 40% missing values and imputed missing values using median or mode.
+- **Handling Missing Values**: We began by removing columns with more than 40% missing data, as these columns would introduce significant bias and reduce the predictive power of the dataset.
-- **Feature Alignment**: Matched step count data with suggestion times and created features like step count differences before and after suggestions.
-- **Stability Checks**: Introduced random missing data to validate model performance.
+- **Imputation**: For columns with less than 40% missing data, we employed different imputation strategies:
+  - **Numerical Data**: Missing values were replaced using the median to minimize the impact of outliers.
+  - **Categorical Data**: Missing values were filled using the mode, ensuring that the most frequent category was used.
+- These steps were critical to maintain the dataset’s integrity and predictive capability.

+#### 2.2.
+Computability
+- **Feature Extraction**: Time-based features were created from the raw data to support more effective modeling and analysis.
+- **Data Alignment**: Using the `sugg.select.utime` field from the `suggestions.csv` dataset, we synchronized the step count data from both `jbsteps.csv` and `gfsteps.csv` with the corresponding suggestion times.
+- **Step Calculations**: We calculated the total number of steps within specific time windows, such as 30 minutes before and 30 minutes after each notification.
+This allowed us to measure the immediate impact of personalized suggestions on user activity.

+#### 2.3.
+Stability
+- **Stress Testing the Pipeline**: To ensure robustness, we stress-tested the data preprocessing pipeline by randomly introducing missing data and reassessing model performance.
+- **Outcome Validation**: By doing this, we confirmed that minor variations in the dataset (like additional missing records) did not substantially affect our analytical results.
+This step reinforced the stability and reliability of our data processing approach.

 ### 3. **Data Splits**
 The data was split into training (80%) and test (20%) sets while preserving the time-series nature to simulate real-world predictions.